Why is Iran Striking the Arab Gulf Countries?

 However, these bases have continued to act as central nodes in the US’s aid to Israel’s genocide in Gaza, and the two aggressions against Iran, comprising the Arab security umbrella of Israel and the US.
 In a 2017 lecture by Dr. Khaled Odetallah, he describes the history Al-Udeid base, the largest American base located in Qatar, as a central logistics hub and a forward headquarters of the US army’s CENTCOM, tracing it to the legacy of the Invasion of Iraq in 2003; the British use of al-Habanniyeh airbase during the times of the Kingdom of Iraq as a “policing measure” to quell anti-colonial uprisings across the region; and the primitive use of air warfare during Italy’s invasion of Libya in 1910-1911.
 In this context, the British tradition of treating air warfare as a standard counterinsurgency policing measure became the norm again due to two primary factors: the normalization of death during the genocide of Gaza, and the proliferation of cheap and disposable drone technology during our era.

-How did we reach a stage where the Arab political gravity is centered in the GCC countries?
+How did we reach a stage where the Arab political and economic gravity is centered in the GCC countries?
 The Oil Boom of the 1970s and the eruption of the Lebanese Civil War resulted in Bahrain taking Lebanon’s place as the offshore financial and economic hub of the region as the rise in Gulf capital was recycled into banking and real-estate that created a shared interest between the national bourgeoisie of Arab states and the oil-rent Gulf Arab economies.5 This, of course, is coupled with the reduced standing of Egypt in its post-Camp David period.
 In the 1990s and the onset of the new millennium, the UAE took Bahrain’s place to this day.
 This shifted to Gulf countries eventually overtaking large swathes of Egypt’s economic sectors, for example, as Adam Hanieh notes in Lineages of Revolt.
 Neoliberalism in the Arab region was only possible due to the inflows of Gulf capital and the proliferation of defeat of every sovereign state project.
-Today, Iranian strikes on GCC countries and US bases assumes a dual nature: one prong is aimed at depleting the US military infrastructure in the region, and therefore the US capacity to wage war on Iran, the other works to create political and economic pressure necessary to stop the war as it threatens an entire socio-economic paradigm built by the US and Israel since the collapse of the USSR.
+Today, Iranian strikes on GCC countries and US bases assume a dual nature: one prong is aimed at depleting the US military infrastructure in the region, and therefore the US capacity to wage war on Iran, the other works to create political and economic pressure necessary to stop the war as it threatens an entire socio-economic paradigm built by the US and Israel since the collapse of the USSR.

 12 Day War: Revisited